Sources

 trans.
 Emily Wilson (Norton, 2018)

-by author, title, and year of completion.
+title, and year of completion.

-Most scholarly books are identified in the notes with only slightly abbreviated versions of standard academic citation, but some come up so frequently that they may be cited only by author and/or title:
+Most books other than volumes of annotations are identified in the notes by author, title, and year of publication.
+Some, however, come up so frequently that they are cited only by author and/or title:

 Stuart Gilbert, James Joyce's Ulysses (Knopf, 1930)Frank Budgen, James Joyce and the Making of Ulysses (Smith & Haas, 1934)